 At least 2 days!
 This is the minimum to see the highlights of Budapest.

 However, I’d recommend exploring Budapest in 3 days instead.
 You’ll have time to do and see more without rushing… More time stopping for coffee and snacks (win!).

 If you’re keen to explore Budapest’s quirky side, you’ll want to spend 3 days.
 This also allows you to start the day slowly if you’ve had a couple of drinks the night before.

 Getting there: flight (Skyscanner), train (RailEurope), bus (Flixbus)

 Travel insurance: True Traveller (European travellers) / Hey Mundo (other nationalities) / Safety Wing (digital nomads)

 In a rush?
 Pin this for later on Pinterest.

 Getting to Budapest

 Begin your weekend in Budapest by flying into Budapest Airport.
-EasyJet, Ryanair and Wizz Air are the lowest cost contenders.
-I use Kayak to find the best prices.
+EasyJet, Ryanair and Wizz Air are the lowest-cost contenders.
+I use Skyscanner to find the best prices.

 Alternatively, book an organised airport shuttle (€10) straight to your hotel or a private airport taxi.